 What is Zakat?

 Zakat is one of the five pillars of Islam.
 It requires Muslims to donate 2.5 percent of their wealth.
-This should be done once a year, and while it isn’t limited to Ramadan, it is the ideal time.
+This should be done once a year, and while it isn’t limited to Ramadan, the Holy Month is the ideal time for it.

-Nasif Kayed, the Emirati founder of The Arab Culturalist consultancy explained the practice on the Livehealthy Arabic Podcast recently.
+Nasif Kayed, the Emirati founder of The Arab Culturalist consultancy, explains:

 “Ramadan is a month devoted to charity and giving,” he said.
 “So, paying Zakat during this time doubles the rewards that accrue to the donating person.”